iree-org/iree/iree/samples/simple_embedding/README.md

-The main bytecode testing tool [iree-run-module](https://github.com/google/iree/tree/main/iree/tools/iree-run-module-main.cc) requires a proper operating system support to set up the runtime enviroment to execute an IREE bytecode module.
-For embeded systems, the support such as file system or multi-thread asynchronous control may not be available.
+The main bytecode testing tool [iree-run-module](https://github.com/google/iree/tree/main/iree/tools/iree-run-module-main.cc) requires a proper operating system support to set up the runtime environment to execute an IREE bytecode module.
+For embedded systems, the support such as file system or multi-thread asynchronous control may not be available.
 This sample demonstrates how to setup the simplest framework to load and run the IREE bytecode with various target backends.